dsagman/picat/picat.md

 # Appendix:  Things I Still Don't Fully Understand

-The Picat manual can be terse and doesn't provide examples for everything.
-Here's some commands I don't know how to use or where I felt the documentation could have been better.
+The Picat manual can be succinct and doesn't provide examples for everything.
+Here's some stuff I don't know how to use or where I still get confused.

 - `reduce` I think this is a functional `fold`, but have not been able to make it work.

 - `acyclic_term` "This predicate is true if Term is acyclic, meaning that Term does not contain itself."
-I don't know what this means or when I would use it.
+I don't know what this means in terms of a term (how is a term a graph?) or when I would use it.

 - `list_to_and(List) = Conj` I understand that this turns a list into a conjunction of facts separated by and (`,`).
 For example:

     ```